 Happily, Adam's reworking of reality restores him to life, sans memory and any inclination to talk about what he does remember.

 Weaksauce Weakness: Holy water, and the horseshoe over Anathema's door that wards off demons.

 Weather Dissonance: Simultaniously played straight and Inverted.
 Lower Tadfield has perfectly normal weather, a little 'too' perfectly normal.
 It's always hot and sunny in the summer, snows on Christmas, every Christmas.
-Adam is playing a living Weather Control Machine and unconciously making the localised weather in his happy little town exactly what it's meant to be for that time of year.
+Adam is playing a living Weather Control Machine and unconciously making the localised weather in his happy little town exactly what he thinks it's supposed to be for that time of year.

 Lampshaded to the point of parody when applied to every medieval character's casual dialogue.

 The passage quoted from the Buggre Alle This Bible.